dougeby/IntuneDocs/intune/web-app.md

 9. When you are done, on the **Add information** pane, select **Ok**.
 10. Then, from the **Add app** pane, select **Add**.

+## Next steps

-The app you have created is displayed in the apps list where you can assign it to the groups you choose.
+- The app you have created is displayed in the apps list where you can assign it to the groups you choose.
 For help, see [How to assign apps to groups](apps-deploy.md).